antonfirsov/docs/2018/07-July/JapaneseCalendar.md

 # Handling a new era in the Japanese calendar in .NET

 Typically, calendar eras represent long time periods.
 In the Gregorian calendar, for example, the current era spans (as of this year) 2,018 years.
 In the Japanese calendar, however, a new era begins with the reign of a new emperor.
-On April 30, 2019, Emperor Akhito is expected to abdicate, which will bring to an end the Heisei era.
+On April 30, 2019, Emperor Akihito is expected to abdicate, which will bring to an end the Heisei era.
 On the following day, when his successor becomes emperor, a new era in the Japanese calendar will begin.
-It is the first transition from one era to another in the history of .NET, and the first change of eras in the Japanese calendar since Emperor Akhito's accession in January 1989.
+It is the first transition from one era to another in the history of .NET, and the first change of eras in the Japanese calendar since Emperor Akihito's accession in January 1989.

 ## Calendars in .NET

-.NET supports a number of calendar classes, all of which are derived from the base [Calendar class](http://docs.microsoft.com/dotnet/api/system.globalization.calendar).
+.NET supports a number of calendar classes, all of which are derived from the base [Calendar class](https://docs.microsoft.com/dotnet/api/system.globalization.calendar).
 Calendars can be used in either of two ways in .NET.
 A *supported* calendar is a calendar that can be used by a specific culture and that defines the formatting of dates and times for that culture.
-One supported calendar is the *default* calendar of a particular culture; it is automatically used as that culture's calendar for culture-aware operations. *Standalone* calendars are used apart from a specific culture by calling members of that [Calendar class](http://docs.microsoft.com/dotnet/api/system.globalization.calendar) directly.
+One supported calendar is the *default* calendar of a particular culture; it is automatically used as that culture's calendar for culture-aware operations. *Standalone* calendars are used apart from a specific culture by calling members of that [Calendar class](https://docs.microsoft.com/dotnet/api/system.globalization.calendar) directly.
 All calendars can be used as standalone calendars.
 Not all calendars can be used as supported calendars, however.

-Each [CultureInfo](http://docs.microsoft.com/dotnet/api/system.globalization.cultureinfo) object, which represents a particular culture, has a default calendar, defined by its [Calendar property](http://docs.microsoft.com/dotnet/api/system.globalization.cultureinfo.calendar).
-The [OptionalCalendars property](http://docs.microsoft.com/dotnet/api/system.globalization.cultureinfo.OptionalCalendars) defines the set of calendars supported by the culture.
-Any member of this collection can become the current calendar for the culture by assigning it to the [CultureInfo.DateTimeFormat.Calendar](http://docs.microsoft.com/dotnet/api/system.globalization.datetimeformatinfo.calendar) property.
+Each [CultureInfo](https://docs.microsoft.com/dotnet/api/system.globalization.cultureinfo) object, which represents a particular culture, has a default calendar, defined by its [Calendar property](https://docs.microsoft.com/dotnet/api/system.globalization.cultureinfo.calendar).
+The [OptionalCalendars property](https://docs.microsoft.com/dotnet/api/system.globalization.cultureinfo.OptionalCalendars) defines the set of calendars supported by the culture.
+Any member of this collection can become the current calendar for the culture by assigning it to the [CultureInfo.DateTimeFormat.Calendar](https://docs.microsoft.com/dotnet/api/system.globalization.datetimeformatinfo.calendar) property.

 Each calendar has a [minimum supported date](https://docs.microsoft.com/dotnet/api/system.globalization.calendar.minsupporteddatetime) and a [maximum supported date](https://docs.microsoft.com/dotnet/api/system.globalization.calendar.maxsupporteddatetime).
-The calendar classes also support eras, which divide the overall time interval supported by the calendar into two more more periods.
+The calendar classes also support eras, which divide the overall time interval supported by the calendar into two or more more periods.
 Most .NET calendars support a single era.
 The [DateTime constructors](https://docs.microsoft.com/dotnet/api/system.datetime.-ctor) that create a date using a specific calendar assume that that dates belong to the current era.
 You can instantiate a date in an era other than the current era by calling an overload of the [Calendar.ToDateTime method](https://docs.microsoft.com/dotnet/api/system.globalization.calendar.todatetime?System_Globalization_Calendar_ToDateTime_System_Int32_System_Int32_System_Int32_System_Int32_System_Int32_System_Int32_System_Int32_System_Int32_).

 ## The JapaneseCalendar and JapaneseLunisolarCalendar classes